AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 1. Provide the values to create a connection with the data source.
 For example, if you select **Azure Blob Storage** as the data source, specify the values for Azure storage account, Azure blob container, and Azure access key.

 1. Select the required authentication mode from the drop-down.
-Choose **Azure SAS Token** when the user does not have access to the Azure database and provide token in the next input field.
-Otherwise, select **Azure SAS Token** and provide the key.
+Choose **Azure SAS Token** when the user does not have access to the Azure database and provide SAS token in the next input field.
+Otherwise, select **Azure Access Key** and provide the Access key.
 Moreover, it is important to provide permissions to access the AEM Assets repository.

    ![Azure SAS Token](assets/Azure-SAS-Token.png)
    ![Azure Access Key](assets/Azure-Access-Key.png)